impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 fi
 ```

 Once we have a version number (either from the value specified by the user via the `RBENV_VERSION` env var or from the `version-file-read` command), we invoke our `version_exists` helper method to check whether that version number is installed, assuming it is *not* prefixed with the string “ruby-”.
 If it is installed, we echo it to the user.
 If not, we next check whether that version number is installed, assuming it *does* include the “ruby-” prefix.
 If it is installed, we print it to the screen with the prefix removed.
 Lastly, if both of these checks fail, we print an error message specifying that the requested Ruby version was not found, as well as the source of the request for that particular version number (whether it was from an environment variable, a version file, etc.).
-This origin comes from the `rbenv version-origin` command, which we’ll look at in the next file.
+This origin comes from the `rbenv version-origin` command, which we'll look at in the next file.
 Lastly, we exit with a non-zero return code.

-More about the “ruby-” prefix- it’s possible that the value of `RBENV_VERSION` looks something like “ruby-1.9.3”, and if this is the case then we want to remove the “ruby-” prefix before checking RBENV’s “versions/” directory for this version number, since RBENV doesn’t use that prefix when creating its Ruby version sub-directories.
+More about the “ruby-” prefix- it's possible that the value of `RBENV_VERSION` looks something like “ruby-1.9.3”, and if this is the case then we want to remove the “ruby-” prefix before checking RBENV's “versions/” directory for this version number, since RBENV doesn't use that prefix when creating its Ruby version sub-directories.

-That’s it for this file!
+That's it for this file!
 On to the next one.